Curriculum Rationale and offer

 English and Maths are cornerstones of our curriculum.
 Without strong literacy skills children are unable to access other aspects of the curriculum.
-Reading is given a high priority and is woven through the curriculum, and in line with pupils’ EHCP’s, additional time may be dedicated to further work in English and Maths: this might include additional writing sessions each week, booster work with teachers and teaching assistants or whole school initiatives.
+Reading is given a high priority and is woven through the curriculum, and in line with pupils’ EHCP’s, additional time may be dedicated to further work in English and Maths.
+This might include additional intervention sessions each week, booster work with teachers and teaching assistants or whole school initiatives.

 All pupils have social, emotional and/or mental health needs.
 We therefore teach and embed British Values, social and life skills teaching and personal self-control strategies across the day.

 In KS3 we promote independence and embedding of key skills by delivering the curriculum through a ‘nurture’ approach.
-This is largely based on primary model with one key teacher and a main classroom.
+This is largely based on primary model with one key teacher and a main classroom in each year 7 class.
 The pupils may move to specialist areas for some lessons such as DT and PE, but this continuity of provision and personnel provides stability and allows teachers to challenge and support pupils both academically and socially.
-Where appropriate we support pupils to build up the confidence and skills to move around school to different classrooms and increase
+Where appropriate we support pupils to build up the confidence and skills to move around school to different classrooms.
+This approach to learning is embedded for most students throughout year 8 and 9.

 At Adelaide Heath Academy, a creative and enriched curriculum is a fundamental part of school life.
 We place great importance on the development of creative thought through Drama, PE, Sports and Outdoor Education including Forest Schools.
-Creative arts weeks, enrichment days and educational visits to arts venues play a major part in promoting this area of the curriculum.
+Drama performances, enrichment lessons and educational visits to arts venues play a major part in promoting this area of the curriculum.

 PSHE/ SRE/ PSD